 How Amazon Buy with Prime Impacts the DTC Customer Experience

-The potential benefits for a DTC seller are obvious: they’ll be able to offer their customers one-and-two day delivery, and Prime users will have their checkout information pre-loaded on the site.
-This is no small win – according to McKinsey, more than 90% of US online shoppers expect free two-day shipping.
+The potential benefits for a DTC Seller are obvious: they’ll be able to offer their customers one-and-two-day delivery, and Prime users will have their checkout information pre-loaded on the site via their Amazon Wallet.
+This is no small win.
+According to McKinsey & Company, more than 90% of US online shoppers expect free two-day shipping, while the vast majority of Sellers lack a network of warehouses to store and ship distributed inventory to make fast and free shipping affordable.

 Some drawbacks are obvious – you’ll have to put Amazon branding all over your checkout and post-purchase experience, for instance.
 Many others are harder to spot, though, and they affect the entire customer experience that you’ve worked so hard to create.

-In this blog, we’ll walk you through the basics of what Buy with Prime (BWP) is, how it’s going to affect the ecommerce industry, and how it negatively affects your customer experience.
+In this blog, we’ll walk you through the basics of what Buy with Prime (BWP) is, how it affects the ecommerce industry, and how it negatively affects your customer’s experience.
 Finally, we’ll share our perspective on how you can get the key benefit of Buy with Prime (fast and free shipping) without surrendering your brand to Amazon.

 What is Buy with Prime?

-Amazon Buy with Prime gives DTC sellers the ability to offer their customers the Amazon Prime checkout and delivery experiences.
-When a seller integrates with the service, they’ll get:
+Amazon Buy with Prime gives DTC Sellers the ability to offer their customers the Amazon Prime checkout and delivery experiences on their Shopify site.
+When a Seller integrates with the service, they’ll get:

 - The Prime logo and expected delivery date in their checkout process